MetaMask/metamask-docs/snaps/reference/entry-points.md

 ## onInstall

-To run an action on installation, a Snap must export `onInstall`.
+To run an action on installation, a Snap must expose the `onInstall` entry point.
 This method is called after the Snap is installed successfully.

 :::note